-AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP, an Ohio not-for-profit, owns and provides transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.
+AMP Transmission LLC, a wholly owned and consolidated subsidiary of AMP owns and provides transmission services in Delaware, Indiana, Kentucky, Maryland, Michigan, Ohio, Pennsylvania, Virginia and West Virginia for the Members.

 2. Summary of Significant Accounting Policies

 Basis of Consolidation